 If you think you may also have Lyme Disease, POTS, Fibromylagia or other conditions that are common in ME patients, please check out how to How to Collect Medical Evidence for Other Conditions

-🌸 Which of these tests helped people the most for their health or for general knowledge?
+🌸 Which of these tests helped people the most?
 Cort Johnson from Health Rising asked 800 people this question.
 Here is their list of Which Tests Helped the Most (click on “View results” to see what everyone answered).

 What If My Tests Come Back “Normal”?

 🌸 You are not alone.
 Many people with CFS and ME test “normal” on standard medical tests.
 How Come My Lab Tests All Say Nothing is Wrong?